fabschurt/silex-provider-captcha/README.md

 $app->mount('', $captchaProvider);
 ```

-As stated earlier, if you want to use the provider’s form functionality, you
+As stated earlier, if you want to use the provider’s form integration, you will
-will also need to register some core Silex providers&nbsp;:
+also need to register some core Silex providers&nbsp;:

 ```php
 use FabSchurt\Silex\Provider\Captcha\CaptchaServiceProvider;